inngest/inngest/pages/blog/_posts/openai-durable-functions-with-inngest.md

 ---
 heading: "Generate OpenAI Durable Functions with Inngest"
-subtitle: "Providing user-specific examples to learn how to use the Inngest SDK."
+subtitle: "Providing developer-specific examples to learn how to use the Inngest SDK."
 image: /assets/blog/openai-durable-functions-with-inngest/gpt-driven-workflows.png
 date: 2023-02-09
 author: Jack Williams